milezdav/Canvas-Freaks-Automation/README.md

 All of the implementations automate processes that involve the Windows File System.
 These implementations include:
-a button to automatically sort, create, and move files for the multi panels -- a button to get the total count for all the files in selected folder -- a button get total count files with Floating Frames from multiple selected folders
+a button to automatically sort, create, and move files for the multi panels -- a button to get the total count table for all the files in selected folder -- a button get total count files for different types of Floating Frames from multiple selected folders